SKIP TO PAGE CONTENT

 Amarillo, Texas

-Dr. Andrew Hay will serve as the first Executive Director for the Cultural Foundation of the Texas Panhandle effective September 1 st , 2021.
-He received a B.A. in recreation management and philosophy from Metropolitan University of Denver, a M.A. in philosophy from Denver Seminary, a Dip. from Institut Catholique de Paris, a M.Litt. in the arts from the University of St. Andrews in Scotland, and a Ph.D. in theology from the University of St. Andrews.
-He was a postdoctoral Visiting Scholar at St. Edmund’s College and Research Fellow at Trinity College, University of Cambridge in England.
-Hay has served as an Adjunct Professor of Philosophy at West Texas A&M University and has held various administrative positions in higher education and various non-profit institutions.
-Before coming to WTAMU, Dr. Hay served as the Executive Director of the Amarillo Symphony.
+Dr. Andrew Hay serves as the inaugural Executive Director for the Cultural Foundation of the Texas Panhandle, which sees him having chief administrative oversight of the Panhandle-Plains Historical Museum and the Texas Panhandle Heritage Foundation.
+Hay is a native of Littleton, Colorado, where he completed most of his education, before receiving the Ph.D. from the University of St. Andrews, Scotland.
+Dr. Hay was also a postdoctoral Visiting Scholar and Research Fellow at the University of Cambridge, England.
+Hay has served as an Adjunct Professor of Philosophy at West Texas A&M University and has held numerous positions in higher education and administrative positions at several non-profit institutions.
+Before coming to WT, Dr. Hay served as the Executive Director of the Amarillo Symphony.
 Dr. Hay and his wife, Kendall, have three children.
 They have resided in Amarillo since 2013.

 J. Pat Hickman